alannguyen127/fw-tic-tac-toe/README.md

 ## Detail:

-- Checkout baseGame for base Tic tac toe game.
+- Checkout base-game for base Tic tac toe game.
-- Checkout advancedGame for the game with undo-turn ability.
+- Checkout advanced-game for the game with undo-turn ability.